List of political parties in Taiwan: Taiwan under the Republic of China

-Taiwan was ceded back to the Republic of China, founded in 1912 on the mainland, on 25 October 1945.
-From 1945 until 1949, political parties in China which had operated covertly under Japanese rule were permitted to operate in Taiwan province.
+The Republic of China effected its retrocession of Taiwan on 25 October 1945.
+From 1945 until 1949, political parties in China which had operated covertly under Japanese rule were permitted to operate in Taiwan.
 The ruling Kuomintang set up formal branches in Taiwan, and so did other major political parties including the Chinese Communist Party (in 1946).
 Although it had no formal connection with the Taiwanese Communist Party suppressed by Japanese authorities in the 1930s (which was instead affiliated with the Communist Party of Japan), the Taiwan branch of the Chinese Communist Party absorbed many former members of the Taiwanese Communist Party.
 However, against the backdrop of the Chinese Civil War which erupted soon after the retrocession of Taiwan, the Kuomintang-controlled Republic of China government attempted to restrict the operation of Chinese Communist Party cells in Taiwan, and other opposition parties.

 With the Republic of China government rapidly losing the Chinese Civil War against the Chinese Communist Party, the ruling Kuomintang began preparing to move the government to Taiwan in 1949.
 Taiwan was placed under martial law from 19 May 1949 to 15 July 1987.
 The Taiwan provincial branch of the Chinese Communist Party was particularly targeted, and by 1952 had been completely destroyed.

-During this time, all forms of opposition were forbidden by the government, only three political parties that retreated to Taiwan were allowed to participate the elections.
+During this time, all forms of opposition were forbidden by the government, and only three political parties that retreated to Taiwan were allowed to participate the elections.